Thursday, 31 December 2020

 *To avoid reading anything about the end of Western Civilisation and the regressive politics behind it, don't read the GREEN PRINT!

 I think I've become too obsessed with society/civilisation or lack thereof to give much of a toss about music or anything else for that matter.
-I'm going to be more critical here of the left because seriously giving the far right any more words is a waste of webspace but the insanity is across the board of the political spectrum.
+The insanity is across the board of the political spectrum.
 So much nonsense is being espoused I'm flabbergasted.
-I mean I've been monitoring it on youtube, twitter, 4Chan and other servers since 2013.
+I mean I've been monitoring it on the interwebs since 2013.
 For all this nonsense to become mainstream is a disgrace.
 The bloody QAnnons, Pizza Gaters, The neo-racism masquerading as anti-racism, the insane child abuse of the trans-zealots at the Tavistock Centre, the science deniers, the world health organisation, the maths de-funders and every dickhead in between are here to make your world a much much worse and horrifying place!
 Why aren't we we discrediting these twats en masse and keeping them as far away as possible from healthcare, education, children and me?

 But once you track it all back through a 30+ year history it's not that surprising though.
 A lot of people don't actually understand that an idea such as "White Privilege" just doesn't arrive organically by some kind of osmosis.
 Some numskull has to come up with that piece of rhetoric in an academic essay by flipping an underprivileged classes critique, getting rid of poor white Americans as underprivileged by tossing them into the trash so that it was then only just people of colour could then be underprivileged or oppressed in the USA and 30+ years later after its gained some traction through some mental intersectionality my nephew thinks it's a fact because he learnt it at university.
 My nephew also learnt I'm a racist because if I deny it it's true.
 "It's all written down at a university Uncle Tim so it's true!"